Questions and answers about

 Áine Doran

 Áine’s PhD focuses on two areas of economic history: 19th century Ireland and post-Industrial Revolution pandemics.
 Her work on 19th century Ireland examines parish-level pre-famine living conditions and how these contributed to the severity of the Great Irish Famine.
 She also studies the relationship between fertility and access to finance in the 19th century.
-Her research on pandemics assesses the economic and demographic impact of pandemics and the lessons
+Her research on pandemics assesses the economic and demographic impact of pandemics and the lessons this can offer for future research.

 California Polytechnic State University, San Luis Obispo